BenjaminUrquhart/CodinGame-Bot/README.md

 **The developers are OK with this as long as requests are not spammed**

 One command: profile

 The prefix is a mention

-Download jarfile via the releases page.
+Download jarfile and view run instructions via the releases page.

 Dependencies:
 - JDA 3: https://github.com/DV8FromTheWorld/JDA